 ICC Holdings, Inc. is a Pennsylvania corporation that was organized in 2016.
 As used in this Form 10-Q, references to "the Company," "we," "us," and "our" refer to the consolidated group for the period after the completion of the stock conversion and refer to Illinois Casualty Company (ICC) and its subsidiaries for the period prior to the stock conversion.
 On a stand-alone basis ICC Holdings, Inc. is referred to as the "Parent Company."
-The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; ICC, an operating insurance company; and ICC's two wholly-owned subsidiaries, Beverage Insurance Agency, Inc., an inactive insurance agency; and Estrella Innovative Solutions, Inc., an outsourcing company.
+The consolidated group consists of the holding company, ICC Holdings, Inc., ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., an inactive insurance agency; Estrella Innovative Solutions, Inc., an outsourcing company; and ICC, an operating insurance company.
 ICC is an Illinois domiciled company.